 The Obstacles of Selling on WordPress

-Before we get into “how to sell on WordPress”, we need to address some of the challenges of selling on this platform.
+Before we get into how to sell on WordPress, we need to address some of the challenges of using this platform for sales.
 This is the nitty gritty stuff that no one talks about, but that could save you a lot of frustration later.

 Let’s dive in.

 Unfortunately, you can’t just put up a buy now button and expect people to buy.
-Selling on WordPress, or any platform for that matter, takes more than just technology.
+Selling online takes more than just technology.

 Yes, you can’t take people’s money without a “buy now” button, but unless you’ve spoken to potential customers and really understood what makes them want to buy, it won’t take you far.